GIScience/orstools-qgis-plugin/README.md

 It offers either a GUI in the Web menu and toolbar of QGIS to interactively use the API's from the map canvas.

-For batch operations you can find a ORS toolbox in the Processing toolbox.
+For batch operations you can find an ORS toolbox in the Processing toolbox.

 ### Customization

 You'll have to get an API key first: <https://openrouteservice.org/sign-up>.

-Additionally you can register your other providers, e.g. if you're hosting a custom ORS backend.
+Additionally, you can register your other providers, e.g. if you're hosting a custom ORS backend.

 Configuration takes place either from the Web menu entry *ORS Tools* ► *Provider settings*.
 Or from *Config* button in the GUI.